top of page

 • English Learners

-Your student must be enrolled (or pre-registered) at the same school where you are applying for PrimeTime during the regular school day.
+Note: Your student must be enrolled (or pre-registered) at the same school where you are applying for PrimeTime during the regular school day.

 For more information, please reach out to the PrimeTime Partner providing services at your student’s school or the PrimeTime Program Coordinator assigned to your site.